 All classes receive two or more music lessons each week that are based on the Kodaly system of singing and aural training using children’s songs and games to teach all musical concepts.
 In Years 2, 3 and 4 every child participates in the String Scheme in which they have the opportunity to learn the violin or cello and receive two lessons a week from specialist instrumental teachers.
 In Year 5 all children then have the option to learn a brass or woodwind instrument for a year, again delivered by specialist teachers.
 This is a great stepping stone into other groups such as Woodwind Ensemble and Jazz Band.
 The cost of these two schemes, both teaching and instruments, is borne by the school.
 The music room doubles as a music technology room and pupils use a number of different applications, especially the Sibelius composing software.
 There is a strong focus on composition in Year 6 and the children develop their choral skills even more in Year 6 Choir.

 We enjoy two large music rooms and share many areas with the senior music school, giving us even more flexibility for classes and rehearsals.
 We are fortunate in having the use of the purpose-built MCT theatre where many of our main musical events take place, including the Year 6 Play.
 We also use the nearby St Barnabas Church for many events and this modern church has a superb acoustic for musical performances.

-Lessons are complemented by a wide co-curricular offering that includes LAMDA, several choirs, Woodwind Ensemble, Jazz Band and Grande Salle groups.
+Lessons are complemented by a wide co-curricular offering that include Choirs, Grande Salle Orchestra, Woodwind Ensemble, Jazz Band and several chamber groups.